Think like a software tester.

 - search for negative as well as positive implications;

-• After finishing any software testing cycle conduct a review of found bugs and different thinking techniques that were used.
+• After finishing any software testing cycle conduct a review of the found bugs and the different thinking techniques that were used.
 These analyses will enable you to evaluate yourself and build strong thinking skills and techniques for future use.
-In the same time it will help you to improve performance in finding new bugs.
+At the same time, it will help you to improve performance in finding new bugs.

 And the last two cents:

-• Actively attack the unreasonable thinking with reasonable thinking of your choice.
+• Actively attack unreasonable thinking with reasonable thinking of your choice.

-• Notice when yours selfish interests bias general viewpoint.
+• Notice when your selfish interests bias general viewpoint.

 • Think smart and hunt for bugs methodically and carefully, rather than rush without any plan.